mrpappas/lab-rat/Locations/Launch Complex 2.md

 ## 🚀 Launches from LC-2

-Here's a list of all launches from LC-2, for more info on all launches see  [[🚀 Launches]]
+Here's a list of all launches from LC-2, for more info on all launches see  [[Launches]]

 %%DATAVIEW_PUBLISHER: start
 ```